kshitijsharma0506/PortfolioWebsite/README.md

 ## 📱 Responsive Design

-The portfolio is fully responsive with breakpoints at:
+The portfolio is fully responsive with breakpoints.
-- Mobile: 320px - 480px
-- Tablet: 481px - 768px
-- Desktop: 769px+

 ## 🤝 Contributing

 1. Fork the repository